IdealisticAI/Documentation/README.md

 > description

 ## Past
-##### The past keeps a record of important facts about the company, positions, or employees, typically from before they started using BigManage or from before an employee joined the company.
+##### The past is a record of important facts about the company, positions or employees, typically from before they started using BigManage or from before an employee joined the company.
 ### part1
 ### Adding to the company's past
 > description